Salt Lake City Police Department: High-profile cases

 The SLCPD has handled several cases in recent years, most notably the Elizabeth Smart kidnapping in 2002, the murder of Lori Hacking in 2004, the kidnapping and murder of Destiny Norton in 2006, and the shooting spree at Trolley Square in 2007 that resulted in 5 deaths and 4 serious woundings.
 The department also took part in the Salt Lake City Public Library hostage incident in 1994.

 On August 13, 2017, officer Clinton Fox fatally shot Patrick Harmon, an African American man they attempted to arrest for riding a bicycle without proper lighting.
 Later that same month, footage released on August 31, 2017 show an emergency room incident between the police detective Jeff Payne and the nurse Alex Wubbels at the University of Utah Hospital.
 Payne asked Wubbels to provide a blood sample from an unconscious patient, and she was arrested when she refused.
 Payne is no longer working for the department.
 Wubbels was later released and no charges were brought against her.
 In September 2017, the Salt Lake County District Attorney's Office and Unified Police launched an independent criminal investigation into the arrest.

 In 2019, the Salt Lake Police Department garnered international attention surrounding the murder of Mackenzie Lueck, a University of Utah student.

-In 2020, the Salt Lake Police Department garnered controversy when an officer shot Linden Cameron, an unarmed 13-year old boy with Asperger's syndrome.
+In 2020, the Salt Lake Police Department garnered controversy when an officer named Matthew Farillas non-fatally shot an unarmed 13-year old boy named Linden Cameron.